Join our a Teaching & Learning Book Club

 We are excited to start up our Book Club in the 2021 academic year.
-Watch for more information on format and meetings in the late summer/early fall.
-Our tentative pick for this fall's book is How Learning Happens by Kirschner and Hendrick.
+Our tentative pick for this fall's book is How Learning Happens by Kirschner and Hendrick (see below).

 The Spark of Learning Sarah Rose Cavanaugh